goldenac/MPRADesignGenerator/README.md

 Argument | Explanation | Example
 ---- | ---- | ----
-fwdprimer | Forward primer entered as a string | "ACTG" revprimer | Reverse primer entered as a string | "GATC" tags_per_variant | Integer indicating the number of tags used for each variant class (fwd_ref, fwd_alt, rev_ref, rev_alt).
+fwdprimer | Forward primer entered as a string | "GCTAATAAGCTTCACGT" revprimer | Reverse primer entered as a string | "GTTTAATCCGTACGCTCT" tags_per_variant | Integer indicating the number of tags used for each variant class (fwd_ref, fwd_alt, rev_ref, rev_alt).
 The total number of oligonucleotides generated for each variant is equal to 4 x tags_per_variant | 25 enz1 | Restriction enzyme entered as a string | "GGTACC" enz1FIX | Modified digestion site for enzyme1 (How the sequence should be changed if a digestion site is found in the DNA sequence) entered as a string. | "GGATCC"